10Dozen/tS_AARViewer/README.md

 - Create a mission and add Logger script to it.
 - Play your mission
 - Go to C:\Users\%YourUsername%\AppData\Local\Arma 3 and get latest <tt>.rpt</tt> file
 - Open AAR Converter and open .rpt file from it, then choose logged game and click 'Generate'.
-Populate fields with your custom description for the mission and click - "Generate AAR" and then "Save AAR to file"
+Populate fields with your custom description for the mission and click - "Save AAR to file"
 - Open AAR Viewer and openyour generated AAR file from it.
 Click "Play" and wait until map loaded.
 - Use mouse RMB to pan, and mouse wheel to zoom.
 If you can't find units - click Help icon at the upper-right corner - it will draw a purple lines from map corner to all units.